 For all scripts, the environment passed to the script is empty.
-However, if you submit the job using msub rather than qsub, some Moab environment variables are available in the TORQUE prologue and epilogue script environment: MOAB_CLASS, MOAB_GROUP, MOAB_JOBARRAYINDEX, MOAB_JOBARRAYRANGE, MOAB_JOBID, MOAB_JOBNAME, MOAB_MACHINE, MOAB_NODECOUNT, MOAB_NODELIST, MOAB_PARTITION, MOAB_PROCCOUNT, MOAB_QOS, MOAB_TASKMAP, and MOAB_USER.
-See the msub command in the Moab Workload Manager Administrator Guide for more information.
+However, if you submit the job using msub rather than qsub, some Moab environment variables are available in the Torque prologue and epilogue script environment: MOAB_CLASS, MOAB_GROUP, MOAB_JOBARRAYINDEX, MOAB_JOBARRAYRANGE, MOAB_JOBID, MOAB_JOBNAME, MOAB_MACHINE, MOAB_NODECOUNT, MOAB_NODELIST, MOAB_PARTITION, MOAB_PROCCOUNT, MOAB_QOS, MOAB_TASKMAP, and MOAB_USER.
+See msub on page 1 in the Moab Workload Manager Administrator Guide for more information.